Sulos

 Tactics

-- Use the double diamond model in the design process and devote 70-80% of effort to user research to identify and validate the right problem.
+• Use the double diamond model in the design process, devoting 70-80% of the effort to user research to identify and validate the right problem.
 The remaining time will be used to evaluate the solution we build to ensure it is effective.

 Prior experience